Gejjala Mantapa, Hampi – An Ornate Platform

 The Gejjala Mantapa is located against the backdrop of coconut and banana trees.
 It offers an exceptional look to the surroundings of the structure.

-Standing on a patch of greenery, this monument is a wonderful example of the craftsmanship of the artisans of that era.
+Standing on a patch of greenery, this monument is a wonderful example of the artisans’ craftsmanship of that era.

 How to reach Gejjala Mantapa

 Gejjala Mantapa is an easily accessible monument in Hampi.
-Though it is situated in an isolated part of Hampi, the beauty of the structure makes the effort to reach the place worthwhile.
-You can be reach by either on a bicycle or in a vehicle.
+Though it is situated in an isolated part of Hampi, the structure’s beauty makes the effort to reach it worthwhile.
+You can be reached either by bicycle or by vehicle.

 By Air

-Hampi is a popular tourist spot, but has no airport of its own.
+Hampi is a popular tourist spot, but it has no airport of its own.
 Ballari (Bellary) is the closest town that has an airport.
-Ballary is at a distance of around 64 km from Hampi.
-Visitors can reach Ballari by taking a flight and then travel to Hampi by local transport.
+Ballary is approximately 64 km from Hampi.
+Visitors can reach Ballari by taking a flight and then traveling to Hampi by local transport.

 By Rail

-Hampi is a place with no railway station.
-The nearest railway station can be found in the town of Hosapete (Hospet).
+Hampi has no railway station.
+The nearest railway station is in the town of Hosapete (Hospet).
 It has the Hospet Junction Railway Station.
-Hosapete is situated at a distance of about 10 km from Hampi.
+Hosapete is about 10 km from Hampi.
 A simple and easy way to reach Hampi from Hosapete is to take a bus.
-There are other means of local transport also to reach Hampi from Hosapete.
+There are other means of local transport to reach Hampi from Hosapete.

 By Road

 Hampi has a good road network.
-It is connected to many towns and cities of Karnataka by this network.
-There are a lot of buses that carry passengers to and fro between Hampi and several towns and cities in Karnataka.
+This network connects many towns and cities in Karnataka.
+There are many buses that run between Hampi and several towns and cities in Karnataka.

-Visitors have the option to take a bus or to hire private cars, cabs or other vehicles from big cities like Bengaluru (Bangalore) or Mysuru (Mysore) to travel to Hampi.
+Visitors can take a bus or hire private cars, cabs, or other vehicles from big cities like Bengaluru (Bangalore) or Mysuru (Mysore) to travel to Hampi.

 Also See: